FedDebug: Systematic Debugging for Federated Learning Applications: Evaluation

-Capturing telemetry data in realtime may slow down the performance of the FL application's aggregator.
-In this subsection, we present our evaluation results of \tool's runtime overhead as well as the fault localization time.
+Capturing telemetry data in realtime may slow down the performance of an FL application's aggregator.
+In this subsection, we present the evaluation results of \tool's runtime overhead and the fault localization time.
 These experiment settings employ ResNet-18 with CIFAR-10.

-{\bf Runtime Overhead (RQ1).} To evaluate the impact on the FL application's performance, we measure the slowdown in the running time that \tool incurs.
-We compare the cumulative processing time of the vanilla IBMFL's aggregator (baseline) against that of the \tool-enabled aggregator on a variety of client combinations \ie from 5 clients to 100 clients, simulating a real-world FL deployment.
+{\textit{\textbf{Runtime Overhead (RQ1).}}} To evaluate the impact on the FL application's performance, we measure the slowdown in the running time that \tool incurs.
+We compare the cumulative processing time of the vanilla IBMFL's aggregator (baseline) against that of the \tool-enabled aggregator on a variety of client combinations, ranging from 5 clients to 100 clients.
 The aggregation time varies with the model's architecture and the number of clients participating in a round, but it is completely independent of the models' quality.
-Therefore, we create up to 100 pre-trained ResNet-18 models and perform the FL aggregation.
+Therefore, we create up to 100 pre-trained ResNet-18 models and perform the aggregation.